 The nation is also becoming more investor friendly.
 A Corporate Governance Code ensures shareholders are at the centre of corporate decisions and makes management more accountable.
 This has the potential to strengthen returns over the long term.

 The country continues to face challenges though, so periods of stock market volatility should be expected.
 Japan has large piles of debt.
-And its ageing population means an increasing number of people require care, but there is a smaller workforce to support this.
+And its ageing population means an increasing number of people require care, but there is a smaller workforce to support it.

 We still think Japan is a great investment opportunity, but it remains off the radar for many investors.
 As a result, the Japanese stock market looks attractively valued, according to our analysis.